Live-Dev-Design/TechDegree-FEWD-Project-5/README.md

 # TechDegree-FEWD-Project-5
- An interactive photo gallery using JavaScript, jQuery, Lightbox2 plugin, a search filter and CSS Grid Layout.
+ An interactive photo gallery
+ Using HTML, CSS, JavaScript, jQuery, a Lightbox2 plugin, and CSS Grid Layout to create an interactive and searchable image gallery.